Stock market may not enjoy lower lending rate impact: analysts - VietNamNet

-The recent interest rate cuts by the State Bank of Vietnam (SBV) have little impact on the Vietnamese stock market.
+The recent interest rate cuts by the State Bank of Vietnam (SBV) have little impact on the Vietnamese stock market, analysts have said.

-Customers at Vietcombank Securities Co.
-The stock market may not enjoy a boost from lower lending rates as the rate cut hardly has any impact on the cash flow.

 The central bank made its last rate cut on May 13.
 The action is widely expected to help local companies enjoy low-interest-rate loans so they can recover in the post-pandemic stage.